 Another marketable feature of collectibles: They usually come in collections of around 10,000.
 This allows your community to grow organically.
 Even at around 0.05ETH per piece, you stand to make an incredible amount of money from releasing 10k projects.

 Maybe you want to mint music!
 Several high-profile celebrities released their music as NFTs.
 This includes; Canadian musician Grimes, DJs 3LAU and Steve Aoki, and, of course, Snoop Dogg.
 Additionally, American rock band, Kings of Leon released their whole album as an NFT this year.
-Although in their infancy, Music NFTs will likely take off in the future.
-Perhaps you will be a pioneer!
+In 2022, both LATASHA and Ed Balloon launched their NFT music careers with great success.
+Perhaps you will be the next pioneer!

 When it comes to NFTs, the sky is the limit!
 You can also use NFTs to sell information.
 Take for example the NFT project Loot (for adventurers) which consists of virtual “bags” with different digital adventuring equipment.
 The collection was an instant hit because it left it to the community to decide the utility.

 Documents, such as; poems, writing, or even books, are valid NFTs.
 Instapoet Arch Hades, for instance, sold a handwritten poem for around $70,000.
 Author and artist Tim Boucher sold books as NFTs.
 Incredibly, a source code for the World Wide Web sold for $5.4 million – even with a formatting error.
 In fact, digitized documents of Nobel-prize winning inventions also raked in over $50,000 — the list really is endless.

 You can also sell real Physical items as NFTs